jasemichael/cs1440-wilson-jase-assn5/doc/Instructions.md

 ## Preparation

 0. Clone the starter code repository.
-1. Carefully read these instructions and other documentation.
+1. Carefully read these instructions and other documentation provided.
-2. Study the starter program.
+2. Install the required 3rd party libraries (you will find instructions below).  `crawl.py` will successfully run when all required libraries have been installed.
-3. Install the required 3rd party libraries (you will find instructions below).  `crawl.py` will successfully run when all required libraries have been installed.
+3. Study the starter program.
 4. Identify the base case(s) of this problem's recursion.
 5. Draft your Software Development Plan *before* you begin writing any code.
     For this assignment it is especially important for you to really understand